Thoughts and tips on looking after our mental wellbeing during strange times.

 You might also like

-Dealing with the mind chatter As a fellow human that constantly battles with the inner voice in my head, here are the 3 apps I use and highly recommend to help calm that mind chatter.
+As a fellow human that constantly battles with the inner voice in my head, i have a bunch of tools to navigate the daily grind.
+Here are the 3 apps I really value to help calm that mind chatter.